Validation of European patents in Finland

 A European patent has been granted when the European Patent Office (EPO) has published a mention of the grant in the European Patent Bulletin.
-For the patent to enter into force in Finland, you have to pay a publication fee and submit the required translations to us within three months from the date the EPO publication.
+For the patent to enter into force in Finland, you have to pay a publication fee and submit the required translations to us within three months from the date of the EPO publication.

 Language of translation